STM32discovery/UART_test/README.md

 # UART_test

+Code is created using STM32cubeMX

-code frame is created using "STM32cubeMX" and edited using "Atollic TrueStudio"
+Code is edited using Atollic TrueStudio